Turning Point of Tampa Addiction Treatment Tampa Florida

 Turning Point of Tampa has helped thousands find recovery.
 As an in-network facility, we are able and committed to helping you find the life you deserve.

 If you are in recovery, you have already taken the most important step of your life.
-Now that 2021 has arrived, you may be making inspirational resolutions concerning your life in the coming year.
+Now that 2025 has arrived, you may be making inspirational resolutions concerning your life in the coming year.
 However, to maintain your sobriety and thrive in recovery, it is more useful to set specific, attainable goals than rely on more general New Year’s resolutions.
+Setting realistic New Year’s resolutions can help you achieve lasting change and prevent relapse.

 Resolutions are broad generalizations that can lead to unrealistic expectations.
 You may resolve to “remain sober” or “be healthier” and other vague promises.
 But unless you specifically plan how to achieve those promises, you may find your chances for success are diminished.